THE OSLO INTERNATIONAL TRANS HEALTH CONFERENCE

 Getting around

-Getting around outside of Oslo: The app EnTur gathers information from many bus- and trainlines across Norway, and most tickets can be bought through the app
+Getting to Oslo or around outside of Oslo: The app EnTur gathers information from many bus- and trainlines across Norway, and most tickets can be bought through the app

 Visiting Oslo?

-If you want to visit Oslo as a tourist - go to the web site Visit Oslo
+If you want to visit Oslo as a tourist - go to the web site Visit Norway for tourist information.

-Did you know that the geographic centre of Oslo lies in the middle of the woods surrounding the city to the North, East and West?
-If its your first trip to Oslo, you can go to Frognerseteren or Grefsenkollen for some fancy food surrounded by woods, and enjoy the view of the entire city by the fjord.
-We also recommend the Vigeland park.
+Did you know that the geographic centre of Oslo lies in the middle of the hillside woods surrounding the city to the North, East and West?
+If its your first trip to Oslo, you can go to Frognerseteren or Grefsenkollen where you can enjy some food surrounded by the woods, and profit from a view over the city down by the fjord.
+We also recommend the Vigeland park for first visitors.

 110 FIRE DEPARTMENT